josefadamcik/josefadamcik.cz/_posts/2022-05-29-starforged-valentin-session-5.md

 Many-eyed
 Camouflager</aside>

 For a moment I thought Bruno was just joking.
 I wiped the dusty window to see better because the crate looked empty.
 Then something in the corner moved.
 And blinked.
 Blinked with half a dozen of eyes at the same time.
 I took a light and shined it in the crate.
 The creature started changing skin colours as the light confused its ability to camouflage.
 It was a small, winged creature.

-Like a cross-breed of a chameleon and a bat.
+{% responsive_image path: images/starforged/monster2.kra.jpg alt:"Tiny, winged, many-eyed, Camouflager illustration " figcaption: "Illustration by my beloved partner <a href='https://www.instagram.com/sophiehardy5' target='_blank'>Anna Marklová</a>" %}

 Three short beeps signalled that we exited the drift and are at the destination.
 I gasped when I looked at the screen.